Latest Osmosis (OSMO) News Update

 TLDR

-1. v30 Upgrade with Permissionless Pools (5 August 2025) – Introduced permissionless pool creation and various codebase fixes for enhanced security and performance.
+1. v30 Network Upgrade (5 August 2025) – Introduced permissionless pool creation and focused on security and codebase fixes.

 Deep Dive